jcoudsi/bdcol-rest-api/README.md

 # Node REST API
-Draft of a Node.js REST API using Node.js, MongoDB and Swagger.io for the documentation.
+Draft of a Node.js REST API using Node.js with Express framework, MongoDB and Swagger.io for the documentation.